-Our introductory, intermediate, and advanced courses provide the skills needed to provide medical interpretation in different healthcare settings.
+Our courses provide the skills needed to provide medical interpretation in different healthcare settings.
 These courses are designed for bilingual people with no medical interpreter experience, and for interpreters who have not had medical training.
 Our courses provide the basic skills for face-to-face and telephonic interpreting.
 Students acquire skills and techniques in consecutive and simultaneous interpreting and sight translation.

-Our Language Lab helps instructors monitor their students’ performance through listening-in technology and reviewed recordings.
-Students can practice and monitor their own progress as they listen to their recorded work in English and their target language.
-Exercises include medical and colloquial concepts, and terminology used in different medical settings.
+Our Language Lab helps our interpreter students practice and monitor their progress as they listen to their recorded work in English and their target language.
+Exercises include simulated medical encounters, medical and colloquial concepts, and terminology used in different medical settings.

-This course teaches healthcare practitioners to effectively use medical interpreters in communicating with patients who have limited English proficiency.
+This course teaches healthcare providers to effectively use medical interpreters in communicating with patients who have limited proficiency in English.
 Lectures, small-group instruction, and exercises such as role-playing are used to help participants learn to conduct a cross-linguistic, cross-cultural medical interview.

 Cultural Responsiveness Training